 The Bank was subject to a tax inspection up to and including financial year 2019.
 As a result of the inspection of financial year 2017, it was subject to an additional Corporate Tax assessment.
-To cover for this assessment, the Bank created a provision in the amount of Euros 17,705 thousand, with same having been used in 2022 upon its payment.
+To cover for this assessment, the Bank created a provision in the amount of Euros 17,705 thousand, with same having been used in 2022 upon its payment (Note 18).
+In the matter of Stamp Duty, the Bank was also subject to an additional assessment.
 The corrections made to taxable income covered various matters and most are merely timing corrections.